opensensorhub/osh-docs/docs/osh-node/dev-docs/sensor-drivers/driver-template.md

 }
 ```
 The module descriptor simplifies the act of the module telling **OpenSensorHub** where to start and what configuration is needed.

+This `Descriptor` class is exposed to OSH via Java's `ServiceLoader` API.
+Simply put, OSH finds all module descriptors, and uses this as the entrypoint to instantiate the module's main class (`Sensor`, in this case)
+with the default configuration for the module (`Config`, in this case).
 ### Module Class
 The module class is your main `Sensor` or `Driver` class that implements `IModule`.
 Exposing this module class allows **OpenSensorHub** to create new instances of this module via core APIs used by the Admin UI and other services.